>

 What is the typical class size?

-In 2025/26 we expect class sizes to average around eight or ten students, allowing for tailored teaching.
+In 2025/26 we expect class sizes to average around eight or ten, allowing for tailored teaching and lively debate and collaboration.

 Will I get careers advice?